-Hippie culture probably comes to mind when you think tie-dye.
-Although this stereotype has some merit, the history of tie dye goes far beyond the 60s and 70s “free love” era.
+The word 'Hippie' probably comes to mind when you think tie-dye.
+Although there's some merit there, the history of tie dye goes far beyond the 60s and 70s.
 Fabric dyes are a kind of magic — they convey an impression of mystery and glamour.
 Historically, tie-dye has had functional and religious applications.
 Tie-dye has previously been know as many different names, some of which being Batik, or Shibori.
 Shibori involves bound and tied resists to create a pattern, such as clamps, elastics, thread or a combination of all.
 Shibori dye historically has been used with Indigo dye.
 The Indigo plant produces a deep blue colour, commonly associated with blue jeans.
 The first traces of Batik were found in Egypt, but the dye style was known throughout East Asia.
 To create a batik pattern, you use wax or resist on the fabric you wish to have un-dyed or left raw.

 60s and 70s